Hindu Dharmas

 Swamini Supriyananda

-This book explains Devi Maa as the universal mother of all beings.
+This book portrays the Hindu deity Devi Maa as the universal mother of all beings, giving comfort and protection to children.
 By devotedly tucking all creatures as her children into bed, Devi Maa’s family is seen to be global and all encompassing, echoing the concept of oneness.

 Animal Tales from India: Ten Stories from the Panchatantra